Climate and Average Weather Year Round in Port Saint Lucie Florida, United States

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Port Saint Lucie varies significantly throughout the year.

-The wetter season lasts 4.5 months, from May 23 to October 8, with a greater than 40% chance of a given day being a wet day.
+The wetter season lasts 4.5 months, from May 24 to October 9, with a greater than 40% chance of a given day being a wet day.
 The month with the most wet days in Port Saint Lucie is August, with an average of 19.2 days with at least 0.04 inches of precipitation.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
 The month with the most days of rain alone in Port Saint Lucie is August, with an average of 19.2 days.
-Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 63% on August 23.
+Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 63% on August 24.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Port Saint Lucie experiences extreme seasonal variation in monthly rainfall.

 Rain falls throughout the year in Port Saint Lucie.
 The month with the most rain in Port Saint Lucie is June, with an average rainfall of 5.6 inches.